View Barbara Powell's Notice on shieldsgazette.com and share memories

 great grandmother of Logan, Lincoln, Phoenix and Abbie.

-Funeral service will take place in South Shields Crematorium on Wednesday June 24th.
+Funeral service will take place in South Shields Crematorium on Wednesday June 24th at 11:15 am.

 By request family flowers only, donations in lieu to Sunderland Eye Infirmary.